Towards Privacy-Aware Bayesian Networks: A Credal Approach: Future Work

 We believe we can achieve sharper results than \Cref{th:consistency} and stronger guarantees than \Cref{th:power} by investigating the non-asymptotic behavior of the log-likelihood and LLR functions; the experimental results also support this argument.
 Nevertheless, the paper's insights are already applicable to practice and pave the way for a new line of research involving CNs and privacy.
 Moreover, we aim to identify other sensitive information than that provided in \Cref{sec:pr_g}, to prevent the reconstruction of the masked BN.
 Motivated by our findings, a fruitful research direction involves providing a theoretical approximation of the attack effectiveness against CNs, similar to the one discussed in Murakonda et al. \cite{Murakonda_2021}.

 On the empirical side, we recognize the need for more ablation studies to evaluate the sensitivity of results across different networks, sample sizes, and uncertainty levels.
 Moreover, while CNs achieve higher utility than noisy BNs in providing correct inferential bounds, this is primarily a qualitative property.
 An empirical evaluation of the accuracy and calibration of both models is an ongoing work that we are addressing.
-Future work should also investigate the applicability of our framework to BNs with non-binary variables and alternative classes of CNs.
-Nevertheless, as supported by the literature, we firmly believe that the binary case of CNs has already revealed most of the interesting properties.
+Future work should also investigate the applicability of our framework to alternative classes of CNs, as well as different attack techniques.
 Finally, we will evaluate and fine-tune our methodology using real-world data as soon as suitable and relevant scenarios become available.